semik/ansible-acme-demo/README.md

 ansible-playbook -e acme_domain=microsoft.com -e acme_force=true playbook.yml
 ```

-This will try to create certificate with cn=microsoft.com and subjAltNames=['microsoft.com', 'www.microsoft.com'] and it will fail during challenge creation with error `The ACME server refuses to issue a certificate for this domain name, because it is forbidden by policy`.
-Try to use hostname of system you are executing playbook on.
+This will try to create certificate with `cn=microsoft.com` and `subjAltNames=['microsoft.com', 'www.microsoft.com']` and it will fail during challenge creation with error `The ACME server refuses to issue a certificate for this domain name, because it is forbidden by policy`.

+Try it with hostname of system you are executing playbook on, if you are running HTTP server.